 With it being Springtime here at the moment in Manchester, it’s been a welcome change to take my yoga practice outdoors on the better days.

 I use and recommend Yoga With Adriene (YWA) on YouTube.
-To take it outdoors however depending on your wi-fi connection; you have to be an FWFG member and/or download the video but well worth it for me.
+To take it outdoors, however, depending on your wi-fi connection, you have to be an FWFG monthly subscribing member and/or download the video but well worth it for me.

 There are of course many others on YouTube but also many gyms and leisure centres now provide yoga classes some of which practice outdoors from a quick Google search.